Published

 The technical questions you'll actually get asked

 Integrations.
 Strategy data is only current if it flows in without manual entry.
 ClearPoint connects to the systems where your numbers already live — through direct integrations, an open API, and automated imports — so figures from your student information system, finance system, or BI tool update on a schedule instead of by hand.
-The principle holds across the category: the fewer keystrokes between a source system and the dashboard, the fresher the plan stays.

 Security and trust.
 For an institution handling sensitive data, the basics aren't optional: SOC 2 compliance, single sign-on, role-based permissions so a department sees its data and leadership sees all of it.
 Ask every vendor to show theirs.